Surface charges in Chern-Simons gravity with $T\bar{T}$ deformation: Comments on the charges

 The refined charges are the same as the Virasoro ones, and their algebra becomes a field-dependent Virasoro algebra.
 This result coincides with the conclusion in~\cite{Guica:2019nzm}.

-In addition, one can choose different $f(z)$ and $\bar{f}(\bar{z})$ which lead to different refined charges and corresponding algebras.
-The similar situation happens in the field theory calculation shown in \cite{Guica:2020uhm}.
-It will be interesting future problem to connect the this ambiguity to the one shown in the field theory side \cite{Guica:2020uhm}.
+In addition, for various $f(z)$, $\bar{f}(\bar{z})$ and winding terms, the refined surface charges and their algebra structure are also different.
+Although one can choose specific $f(z)$ and $\bar{f}(\bar{z})$ to cancel the winding terms, the charge algebra results in a certain ambiguity because of the winding terms.
+A similar situation happens in the field theory calculation shown in \cite{Guica:2020uhm}.
+It will be an interesting future problem to connect this ambiguity to the one shown in the field theory side \cite{Guica:2020uhm}.